 top of page

 Influenced by his Cypriot-Cuban family heritage, New York–based composer Alexandros Darna explores his multicultural identity and creates works that are often a vibrant blend of Cuban dance rhythms and Cypriot musical idioms.
+Whether he is writing an orchestral work, an opera scene, a jazz arrangement, or 8-bit chiptune music, Alexandros incites the audience to wonder, and create imaginative, pictorial connections.

 Alexandros’s latest work for sinfonietta, Fables, was premiered under the baton of Jeffrey Milarsky at Alice Tully Hall, Lincoln Center.
 His symphonic work, Solus, premiered under the baton of Kyle Ritenauer at Neidorff-Karpati Hall.
 Recognition has followed his Minnaloushe for violin, percussion, and piano, which earned the prestigious "NY Fed.
 Of Music Clubs Israel Prize.”
+Most recently, Alexandros composed Apparitions for the Detroit-based ensemble Hub New Music, which premiered at the Thailand International Composition Festival in a concert produced by the Asian American New Music Institute (AANMI).

 Press & Interviews: